Disco Savvy

 • Roller Boogie starring Linda Blair (1979, DVD format)

-• Saturday Night Fever (30th Anniversary Special Collector's Edition) starring John Travolta (1977, DVD format)
+• Saturday Night Fever (40th Anniversary Edition) starring John Travolta (1977, DVD format)

 • Thank God It's Friday with Donna Summer performing "Last Dance" (1978, DVD format)